sund0g/docker-tutorial/docker-and-kubernetes/workflow/README.md

 The objectives for this section are,

 1. Understand and create a product workflow from developer code check-in to production deployment, (using a React app as the example).
-The app will be what is dockerized for the workflow.
+The app will be what is dockerized for the workflow, (lessons 56-61).

 	The tools used to create the workflow are,